Mellanox/ci-demo/README.md

 # List of artifacts to attach to Jenkins results page for build
 archiveArtifacts: config.log

+# List of raw xml results to attach to Jenkins results page for build
+archiveJunit: 'myproject/target/test-reports/*.xml'

 # Fail job is one of the steps fails or continue
 failFast: false